Ensure sustainable consumption and production patterns

 The building industry is a major contributor to waste.

 Designing for long lifetime, steady maintenance and careful adaptation of existing buildings are keys to sustainable consumption in the built environment.
 Design considerations for durability and life cycles can reduce the value loss and waste production in the building industry, in individual components, buildings and structures.
-Ideally, the design of buildings allows them to transform into different uses over time, so that the materials and other resources invested in the structure retain their value also when a given use changes or becomes obsolete.
+Ideally, the design of buildings allows them to have different uses over time, so that the materials and other resources invested in the structure retain their value also when a given use changes or becomes obsolete.
 Additionally, individual components and materials should be designed and employed so that they can be recycled and upcycled.